wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.8 - 03/20/2013 =
+* Added: the ability to auto-insert the widget box into comment form section.
+* Fixed: the warning to occur in some servers, "Parameter 1 to ResponsiveColumnWidgets_Startup() expected to be a reference, value given in .../wp-includes/plugin.php on line 406."

 = 1.0.7.1 - 03/19/2013 =
 * Added: a warning message when there is no widget added to the widget box in the edit page.
 * Added: the setting to attempt to override the memory limit for PHP set by the server.